A power of attorney is used to appoint someone to manage your financial or business affairs when you’re unable to.

 An agent has a “fiduciary duty” to the principal to act in their best interests — which means they have a legal obligation to do what’s best for them.
 However, there are numerous risks involved, such as:

-- When an agent is given very broad power, they may not act as the principal intends, leading to unexpected consequences
+- When an agent is given very broad power, they may not act as the principal intends

-- The power of attorney may not be broad enough, and the agent can’t actually help the principal how they intended
+- The power of attorney may not be broad enough, and the agent is restricted from helping the principal how they intended

 One way to avoid these issues is to draft your power of attorney to include safeguards, such as ensuring your agent reports all their actions to an attorney.